cecula-vereafy/nodejs-library/README.md

 * Install vereafy from npm or yarn following the instructions in the Installation section or clone from GitHub

-* Login to the Cecula Developers Platform register your app and generate an API KEY
+* Login to the <a href="https://developer.cecula.com/" target="_blank">Cecula Developers Platform</a> register your app and generate an API KEY

 * Import/Require the library into your script